Jonny spielt auf: Part 1

 The opera singer Anita is walking in the mountains.
 Lost, she meets the composer Max, who is admiring a glacier.
 She recognizes Max and tells him that she sang the title role in one of his operas.
 Both return together to the mountain hotel.
 A few days later, and it is clear Max has fallen in love with Anita, but she has to leave for Paris where she is performing in his new opera.

 As jazz plays in the foyer of a Paris hotel, a chambermaid, Yvonne, who is in a relationship with the jazz fiddler Jonny, is cleaning the room of the famous Daniello – a concert violinist.
 Jonny slips into the room, sees Daniello's Amati violin and decides to steal it but is prevented from doing so by Anita's arrival.
 Wasting no time.
-Jonny makes a none-too-subtle pass at Anita and they are in a embrace when Daniello shows up.
+Jonny makes a none-too-subtle pass at Anita and they are in an embrace when Daniello shows up.
 Daniello pulls Jonny off Anita, locks up the valuable violin, and takes Anita to his bedroom.
 Jonny observes this and, with the help of key he has obtained from Yvonne, steals the violin and hides it in Anita's banjo case.

 The next morning Anita leaves Daniello's room to meet with her manager and sign a contract that will take her over to America to sing there.
 Daniello then discovers his violin is missing, realizes someone has to have had access to his room and summons the hotel manager who sacks Yvonne.
 Daniello thinks Anita is in some ways involved and decides to take revenge by embarrassing her.
 He gives Yvonne a ring Anita has just given to him, telling Yvonne to show it to Max and tell him about his and Anita's affair, then he follows Anita.
-Jonny also is also in pursuit of Anita because she has with her the banjo case containing the priceless violin.
+Jonny is also in pursuit of Anita because she has with her the banjo case containing the priceless violin.